 If your current visa was issued for you to study at a different institution, you will need to apply for a new visa to commence your course at Newcastle University.
 Please refer to information on switching institution to see how you may be affected by this regulation.

 If you are a new student who is already in the UK with a UK visa which allows you to switch into a Tier 4 Student visa, you are strongly encouraged to attend a Visa Workshop as soon as you know you will be accepting the offer to study at Newcastle University or INTO Newcastle.
 At the moment we can only run workshops at our Newcastle Campus for Newcastle University and INTO students.
 We hope to extend this to our Newcastle University London campus soon.

 Please note that the University will not allow you to register for your course if you do not have the correct visa to study at Newcastle University.

-The Home Office are introducing an immigration health surcharge for all non EEA nationals who are applying to extend their period of leave by 6 months or longer.
-This charge will be introduced on 6th April and MUST be paid at the same time you submit your visa application.
+The Home Office introduced an immigration health surcharge for all non EEA nationals who are applying to extend their period of leave.
+This charge was introduced on 6th April and is paid at the same time as your visa application fee.